judka-uriel/uriel-book/uriel_en.md

 use surveillance cameras with automatic recognition to monitor women and identify those who refuse to wear the hijab.

-In this connection, it's possible to predict how these technologies could be employed if the ultra-Orthodoxes gain power in Israel.
+It's possible to predict how these technologies could be employed if the ultra-Orthodoxes gain power in Israel.
 For example, just as ultra-Orthodox vigilantes patrol parks and ensure that mixed groups of men and women do not gather together, so too they will use surveillance cameras to catch women whose heads are not fully covered, or whose sleeves are insufficiently